 Both have had impressive seasons so far but plenty was at stake as the two Germans – both in the top 30 in the world rankings – battled for the victory.

-Footage is limited but there didn’t seem to be anything dramatically untoward from either party in what was an elbow-to-elbow, shoulder-to-shoulder battle to the line.
+Footage is limited but there didn’t seem to be anything dramatically untoward from either party in what was an elbow-to-elbow battle to the line.

-However the IRONMAN tracker actually (still) displays Pohle as the victor by fractions.
+The on-the-ground verdict by race officials was Meissner had won, though the IRONMAN tracker actually displays Pohle as the victor by fractions.

 Protest upheld

-What happened next, after both women collapsed on the line after incredible efforts, was that Meissner was awarded the race win.
+So, on to what happened next, after both women collapsed over the line after incredible efforts…

 Details were sketchy at the time – there was no IRONMAN press release – but when Meissner later posted on her Instagram account, things had clearly changed.